FectourSu/KinopoiskParser/README.md

-# Kinopoisk.ru parser by movie id on Python
+# Kinopoisk.ru parser by movie id on Python :shipit:

 ## Table of Contents
 - [Getting Started](#getting-started)